firelab/gust-front-detection-webapp/README.md

 NFGDA Service directory structure:

 - /nfgda_service contains the NFGDA service logic
+- /nfgda_service/algorithm contains the original NFGDA code and script with some slight tweaks
 - responsible for all NFGDA execution, output processing, and file management

 And then there's a redis instance living at port 6379 where all the job status and asset information is stored.